Willy-Kimura/TrialMaker.Demo/README.md

 ## 🚀 Activating your license

-After purchasing a license and installing [TrialMaker Premium](https://www.nuget.org/packages/TrialMaker.Licensing.Premium/) in your project, you can activate your license by:
+After purchasing a license and installing the [premium](https://www.nuget.org/packages/TrialMaker.Licensing.Premium/) version in your project, you can activate your license by:

 - **Dragging the TrialMaker component to your Form:**